charud/depo/README.md

 Depo
 ====
 A shellscript for deploying node.js applications to a remote server using ssh, git and virtualhosts.
-When doing updates with this script the server copy of the repository will be reset to HEAD.

 Sample usage
 ------------